vonderklaas/twitter-clone/README.md

 ### Twitter Clone

-Twitter Clone with React, Tailwind CSS, Next, Prisma ORM, MongoDB, NextAuth & Vercel.
-Lots of features are provided, as well as stunning and smooth UI
+This is a "React" based Twitter replica utilizing Tailwind, Next.js, Prisma, MongoDB, NextAuth and Vercel.
+This application is enriched with various functionalities and seamless user interface.

 ### URL